jstimpfle/wslh/README.md

 # WSL-H

-This is a little language which enables the simultaneous description of an hierarchical schema and how hierarchies or sub-hierarchies can be queried from database instances.
+This is a little language which enables the simultaneous description of an hierarchical schema and how hierarchies can be queried from, or inserted into, relational databases.

 WSL-H is developped for use with [WSL](http://jstimpfle.de/projects/wsl/main.html) databases but it should be